ravindra2806/Hackathon/README.md

 # Hackathon
-This is the proarc assignment at banglore
+This is the proarc assignment at bangalore